 Development is underway on our 250-hectare Kamloops campus to create a university village (known as The Reach), with parks and outdoor meeting spaces, shopping, professional services, market housing, and other features to bring the community to TRU.

 Located in the Sahali area on the city’s southwest slopes, TRU is walking distance from commercial districts and residential areas, and next door to Kamloops’ largest recreational facility, Tournament Capital Centre.
 A wide variety of outdoor adventures and cultural events are minutes away, year-round.

 A hub for travel east, north, or south, Kamloops is 1.5 hours from Kelowna, 3.5 hours from Vancouver, and a day’s drive from Calgary, Prince George, Victoria or Seattle.
 Read more about the campus, services, and Kamloops using the links below.

 In the heart of the Cariboo, students can begin study in academic programs, or in various career and trades program options.
 Visit the Williams Lake website.

-TRU's region includes the Nicola Valley, Clearwater and the North Thompson, Lillooet and the upper Fraser Canyon, 100 Mile House, and the historic region known as the Cariboo.
+TRU's region includes the Nicola Valley, Clearwater and the North Thompson, Lillooet and the upper Fraser Canyon, 100 Mile House, and the Cariboo.